kirito-k/E-Commerce-Amazon-Clone-with-Microservices/README.md

 1. [Known Implementation Issues and Solutions](#known-implementation-issues-and-solutions)
 1. [Technologies Used](#technologies-used)

-NOTE: New content below will be added below as the project progresses
+NOTE: New instructions will be added below as the project progresses

 ## Introduction

-Creating an Amazon like E-commerce online store where buyers and sellers can register and start goods.
+Creating an easy to use E-commerce online store where users can buy and sell the goods.
+The application is build using MERN stack, scaled using Kubernetes and deployed using Google Cloud.

 Some of the highlighted technologies in this project includes,